Alexgalinier/MyTodo/README.md

 # MyTodo

 A standalone todo list in a html file.
 It uses LocalStorage to keep informations.
 It is available on Chrome, Safari, Firefox and Opera.
+The manifest file help the mytodo.html to be available offline.
+Go to http://alexgalinier.com/sites/mytodo/mytodo.html to use it !

 ## Description